Namodhaker28/Namodhaker28/README.md

 - 👋 Hi, I’m @Namodhaker28
 - 👀 I’m interested in ... working on projects
 - 🌱 I’m currently learning ...
-C++ & web developing
+DSA using C++ & web development
 - 💞️ I’m looking to collaborate ... with your ideas and working on projects
 - 📫 How to reach me ... namodhaker76@gmail.com